14 Vermont Maple Products to Bring Home

 10. Pure Vermont Maple Cream from Mt.
 Mansfield Maple Products

-Another classic Vermont product is maple cream.
-Often overlooked for traditional maple syrup, maple cream is a Vermont delicacy.
-It’s made by heating maple syrup, letting it cool, and then whipping it until it forms a cream or butter.
-We like to eat it straight from the container, but if you need a vessel, try crackers, bagels or toast.
+Another classic Vermont product is maple cream, a Vermont delicacy.
+It’s made by heating maple syrup, letting it cool, and then whipping it until it forms a cream or butter, perfect on crackers, bagels or toast.

 11. Carolina Reaper-Infused Maple Syrup from Benito’s Hot Sauce

-Another infused maple syrup lands on our list, but this time it’s turning up the heat.
+This infused maple syrup turns up the heat.
 Benito’s Hot Sauce in Morrisville, Vermont makes and bottles each product by hand.
 And of course, they use the world’s hottest pepper.
 There’s also ghost pepper-infused syrup and chipotle barrel-aged syrup.
 As you can imagine, a little goes a long way here.

 12. Maple Cotton Candy from Parker’s Maple